Workers Compensation Claims Examiner III (Hybrid)

 $90k - $100k

-- ...increase in number and complexity.
-ONSITE REQUIREMENT This is a hybrid opportunity, requiring initial onsite training and, upon... ...completes the Underwriting training curriculum, introducing workers compensation law, rating and pricing regulations, negotiation techniques,...Hourly payTraineeshipWork at office3 days per week
+...limits, to manage commercial claims with moderate to high complexity... ..., claimants, injured workers, witnesses, and working with... ...designations are a plus (e.g. CPCU) #AR-Hybrid In certain jurisdictions, CNA... ...a reasonable estimate of the compensation for this role.
+In District of...SuggestedWork experience placementWork at officeLocal area- ...increase in number and complexity.
+ONSITE REQUIREMENT This is a hybrid opportunity, requiring initial onsite training and, upon... ...completes the Underwriting training curriculum, introducing workers compensation law, rating and pricing regulations, negotiation techniques,...SuggestedHourly payTraineeshipWork at office3 days per week

 ...loving what you do and where you do it.
 Job Category Claim Compensation Overview The annual base salary range provided for this position... ...and their employees in their time of need.
 The Travelers Workers Compensation Claim team is committed to partnering with our...Work experience placementInternshipLocal area$92.99k - $113.02k

-...Contra Costa County is seeking one (1) Workers' Compensation Claims Adjuster II to join our Risk... ...part of a dynamic team We offer a hybrid remote work schedule You will have... ...Resources Department may change the examination steps noted above in accordance with...Permanent employmentFull timeTemporary workWork experience placementWork at officeLocal areaImmediate startRemote work- A public agency in California is seeking a Workers' Compensation Claims Adjuster II to join the Risk Management team.
-This role involves investigating... ....
-The County values a diverse workforce and offers a hybrid work schedule, along with a generous benefits package.
-Candidates...Remote job
+...Contra Costa County is seeking one (1) Workers' Compensation Claims Adjuster II to join our Risk... ...part of a dynamic team We offer a hybrid remote work schedule You will have... ...Resources Department may change the examination steps noted above in accordance with...Permanent employmentFull timeTemporary workWork experience placementWork at officeLocal areaImmediate startRemote work- ...join their team in Walnut Creek, CA. This position offers a hybrid work environment and is an ideal opportunity for a motivated... ...supportive team.
+Key responsibilities include assisting with workers' compensation defense cases, collaborating on case strategy, and...

 - ...position could be either remote or hybrid depending on proximity to the... ....
 We offer competitive compensation and benefits packages –... ...relationships with agents and co-workers, and participating in account... ...and reporting on bond claims and losses.
 Participate in...Temporary workCasual workRemote workFlexible hours